The Economics

 The headline number is a costume

 Set run rate next to the number an accountant would actually sign: recognised revenue, the GAAP figure, the money genuinely booked over a real trailing year.
 The two diverge sharply.
 OpenAI exited 2025 describing a $20 billion run rate; the revenue recognised on its books for that year was roughly $13 billion.4 As a rule of thumb for a company compounding this fast, recognised revenue runs near half the run-rate headline.
 Neither number is a lie.
-But they answer different questions — “how fast is the last month?” versus “what did a year actually produce?” — and the gap between them is the first thing a careful reader restores.
+But they answer different questions, “how fast is the last month?” versus “what did a year actually produce?”, and the gap between them is the first thing a careful reader restores.

 Gross, net, and the $8 billion argument

 The second ruler is gross versus net.
-Frontier models are sold not only direct but through hyperscaler marketplaces — Amazon Bedrock, Google Vertex, Azure.
+Frontier models are sold not only direct but through hyperscaler marketplaces: Amazon Bedrock, Google Vertex, Azure.
 When a customer buys Claude through Amazon, a cut stays with Amazon.
 Book the whole sale and your revenue is gross; book only your share and it is net.
 The choice can swing a top line by 20 to 40 per cent.

 Committed is not spent

 The third ruler separates a commitment from a cost.
 The frontier deals in numbers like “a $300 billion compute deal” or “$700 billion of capital expenditure.”
-Almost always these are multi-year commitments — a $300 billion cloud contract is spread across five years, so it is nearer $60 billion a year, and even that arrives only if the buyer keeps consuming.
+Almost always these are multi-year commitments · a $300 billion cloud contract is spread across five years, so it is nearer $60 billion a year, and even that arrives only if the buyer keeps consuming.
 A pledge to build capacity is not cash that has left the building.
 When a headline collapses a five-year commitment into a single staggering figure, your job is to divide it back out and ask what is contractually firm versus contingent on milestones nobody has hit yet.

 “A $300 billion deal” sounds like a number from national accounts.
-Spread it across its real five-year term and it is about $60 billion a year — and that only if every year is consumed in full.
+Spread it across its real five-year term and it is about $60 billion a year, and that only if every year is consumed in full.
 The same arithmetic shrinks “$700 billion of AI capex” from an incomprehensible total into an annual run of build-out you can at least compare, year on year, against the revenue it is supposed to earn.

 Whose dollar is it?

 The fourth ruler is the subtlest, and Ledger 6 is devoted to it, so here only the flag.
-A dollar of revenue is supposed to come from a customer — external demand, someone choosing to pay for a service.
+A dollar of revenue is supposed to come from a customer: external demand, someone choosing to pay for a service.
 But at the frontier some revenue dollars began life as investment dollars: a hyperscaler buys equity in a lab, the lab spends that money on the hyperscaler’s cloud, and it returns as the hyperscaler’s revenue.
 The dollar is real.
-Whether it represents real external demand is a different question — and one worth holding open every time you see a growth chart.
+Whether it represents real external demand is a different question · and one worth holding open every time you see a growth chart.

 Why this is not cynicism

 None of this means the frontier labs are running a confidence trick.
 Run rate is a normal way for fast-growing software companies to talk; gross-versus-net is an ordinary accounting judgement; multi-year commitments are how infrastructure has always been financed.
-The problem is not deception — it is scale and speed.
+The problem is not deception but scale and speed.
 The numbers are large enough to switch off intuition and they move fast enough that the flattering version is always close at hand.
 So the discipline of this booklet is small and repeatable: before you repeat any frontier figure, ask which of the four rulers it is on, and convert it into something a human can picture.
 Do that, and the remaining five ledgers become legible.
 Skip it, and you are just moving very large numbers around.

 The Vintage Problem